Derzouli/todolist-interview/README.md

 - add create, read, update delete items
 - basic test for items
 - memory in cache
+- use strict mode ECMA 5
+- operation in db done only in one place. utils.js => migrate to a models if time

 SCOPE
 - cant add more than 100000 items per list
-- max 1m keys limit in cache memoery
+- max 1m keys limit in cache memory

 TODO
 - manage 404 error